 Don’t rule this island out because of its party reputation.
 Seek and you shall find.

-How to Get Around
+How to Get Around the Thailand Islands

-There’s plenty of options for travel when it comes to island hopping or combining the best of the mainland with pick of the island crop, whether you book on an action packed island hopping tour, pre-book a full-service package holiday to Thailand, or simply choose to do it alone.
+Whether you just go island hopping or combine the best of the mainland with the pick of the island crop, or if you are looking for an action-packed island hopping tour, you can pre-book full-service packages to Thailand or simply choose to do it alone.

-For detailed timings and costs for trains to the mainland and connecting ferries visit The Man in Seat 61, which I found the most useful source for planning ahead and looking at mainland towns and their connecting ferry ports.
+For detailed timings and costs for trains to the mainland and connecting ferries visit The Man in Seat 61, which I found the most useful source for planning and looking at mainland towns and their connecting ferry ports.